Task

 mapErr : Task c a, (a -> b) -> Task c b

-Transform the error value of a given Task
+Transform the error value of a given Task with a given function.

 # Ignore the fail value, and map it to the tag `CustomError` canFail |> Task.mapErr \_ -> CustomError